688 - Pinball - live

 You could easily make up cards that would never win.

-Because you know what you're gonna call.
+how do you do it?
+Because you know what you're going to call.

 Yeah, that's what I mean.
+The caller is so essential.

 So the guy's just like, C2.

 Wait a minute.
+There's no C.

 I have Banko.

-Says, fucking feels something's off here.
+So fucking feel something's off here.

-My dauber doesn't work.
+My daughter doesn't work.

-Shut up, you old bitty.
+Shut up, you bitty.

-none of us have had bingo
+There's none of us have had bingo.

-that guy keeps winning bingo
+That guy keeps winning bingo.

-and they were taking a run at charities
+And they were taking a run at charities,

-Now the biggest was the Lifeline Club at Pike's Place Market.
+Now, the biggest was the Lifeline Club at Pike's Place Market,

-And the second biggest was Alpha, assisting legislation for aging.
+and the second biggest was Alpha assisting legislation for aging.

 Jesus.

-The pensioners would get a bingo card for a dime.
+The pensioners would get a bingo card for a dime,

-Good for one game only.
+good for one game only.
+All right.

 You look a little young to come in here.